StatStud/book-club/content/posts/mans-search-for-himself.md

 ## Chapter 7: Courage, the virtue of Maturity

+### Summary

+#### One Sentence Summary

+The opposite of courage is conformity

+#### One Paragraph Summary

+This chapter introduces the concepts of love and truth, and the prerequisite courage that underpins the pursuit of both.

+Courage is the capacity to meet the anxiety which arises as one achieves freedom borne from the actualization of one's own nature.
+It is the willingness to differentiate, to move from the protecting realms of parental dependance to new levels of freedom and integration; the **power** to let go of the familiar and the secure.
+Courage is found in the **small, iterative, hour-to-hour decisions** which place the bricks in the structure of his building of himself into a person who acts with freedom and responsibility.
+The hardest step in developing courage is accepting full responsibility for one's own standards and judgments, **even though his wisdom is both limited and imperfect**; for it is the courage **to be and trust** one's self despite the fact that one is finite; it means acting, loving, thinking, creating, *even though* one knows he does not have the final answers, **and he may very well be wrong!**

+The capacity to love presupposes both **self-awareness** and **freedom**; self-awareness in the ability to appreciate and affirm the potentialities of this fellow man, and freedom in that the choice to love is freely given.
+For the same reason self-awareness takes great work, conflict, and struggle, so too can we say the same about love.
+The extent of our love is in proportion to our capacity for independence; it is only after a person has achieved the **prior capacity** to stand alone as a person in his own right that permits him to freely to fully integrate himself with another.
+Like the creative conscience, this giving of one's self and finding one's self within the person is the highest level of fulfillment of one's self.

+The reason we do not **see** truth is because we do not have enough courage.
+To find the truth, and consequently the answers to one's questions, one must have the **courage** to venture into the unknown and risk discovering what one hates to see.
+He must have courage to interrogate himself and his beliefs without mercy.
+Truth is often missed *not* because it was unsought, *but* because the intention always was to *find again* some preconceived opinion that looks or sounds familiar.
+Seeing truth is a function not of the separate intellect, but of the whole man: one *experiences* truth in moving ahead as a **thinking-feeling-acting unity.**

 ### The courage to be one self

 This chapter is devoted to the virtue of courage!